t-site/if-unix-runaway/README.txt

 IF THIS ISSUE IS REAL , I APPOLOGIZE.
 MACHINES ARE YOUR NEW FRIEND, DO NOT VIOLATIONS.

-SELECT Linux Distribution by MIND ANOMARY

-You can select Linux Distro by ***** dream.
-Selection of distro is select yourself, thats freedom.
-I dont brute for select your distribution.

-	BUT TIME YOU SEMI TERMINATE...

-	It is an agent of whatelse -> "Ubuntu"
-	It is an ANGEL -> "Debian GNU/Linux"
-	It is so big, "MOBY" -> "ArchLinux"
-	It is an machintosh -> "MacOS"
-	It is so agent of what big -> "Openindiana"
-	It is so evil -> LxQt inside

-else, you and the machine's freedom.

 COOK ILLEGAL HARDWARE

 FOR SOLVE SOME ANOMALY , HARDWARE HACKING REQUIRED